Root Gorelick

 Research

-Our research focuses on evolutionary theory of sex, cactus biology, academic freedom, and Indigenous sciences.
+Our research focuses on evolutionary theory of sex, cactus biology, and philosophy of science.

-While philosophy is typically eschewed by many practicing scientists, our work demonstrates great value in considering Indigenous sciences, pluriversality, and why academic freedom should welcome Indigenous views (in general) and queer views on sex.
-Our finding that sex delineates (in essence, creates) individuals helps interject philosophy into biology.
+While philosophy is typically eschewed by practicing scientists, there is value in considering Indigenous sciences, pluriversality, and why academic freedom should welcome Indigenous, anarchist and queer views.
+Our finding that sex delineates individuals helps interject philosophy into biology.
+On a more traditional note, we are attempting to unify the four evolutionary forces (or at least three of them), analogous to unified theories of the four forces in physics.

 Selected Publications